moneta-rb/moneta/README.md

 #create(key, value, options = {})         create entry.
 This is an atomic operation which is not supported by all stores.
                                           Returns true if the value was created.

+#values_at(*keys, **options)              retrieve multiple keys.
+Returns an array of equal length to the keys.
+                                          Each entry in the array is either the value corresponding to the key in the same position, or nil if the key is not available.

+#fetch_values(*keys, **options, &block)   retrieve multiple keys.
+Return is identical to values_at, except that
+                                          when a block is given it will be called once for each key that is not available, and the return value of the block will be used in place of nil in the array.

+#slice(*keys, **options)                  retrieve multiple keys.
+Returns an enumerable of key-value pairs,
+                                          one for each of the supplied keys that is present in the store.

+#merge!(pairs, options = {})              set values for multiple keys. "pairs" must be an enumerable of
+                                          key-value pairs to be stored.
+Any existing keys will be clobbered.

+#merge!(pairs, options = {}, &block)      set values for multiple keys.
+For each existing key, execute the block
+                                          passing the key, existing value and new value, and store the return value.

+#update(pairs, options = {}, &block)      same as merge!

+#each_key                                 return an enumerable which will yield all keys in the store, one at a
+                                          time.
+This method is present if and only if the store supports the :each_key feature.

+#each_key(&block)                         yield all keys in the store to the block, one at a time.
+Again, this
+                                          method is present if and only if the store supports the :each_key feature.

 #clear(options = {})                      clear all keys in this store.